 In an Expat explorer survey conducted by HSBC, almost 60% of expats with children say the move has brought them closer together and around 50% say the same about their partner.

-Because there are so many Brits and other Europeans already living in Spain there is a massive expat community.
+Because there are so many Brits and other Europeans already living in Spain, there is a massive expat community.
 They can offer help and advice on anything from locating places to rent to finding schools places.
+They can even help you to find ways to watch Sky TV in Spain and stay in touch with all things happening back home.

 This community helps make moving to Spain and adjusting to life here that bit more easier.
 And if you get homesick or wish to visit friends and families back home its only a short flight away.